taranggoyal70/nazava-analytics/README.md

 - Streamlit for the dashboard
 - FastAPI for backend API
-- scikit-learn and Prophet for ML models
+- scikit-learn and XG Boost for ML models
 - Plotly for charts

 ## How to run